How do I join the Honors Program?

-Are Honors classes harder?
 Honors classes are small (16 average) with an emphasis placed on reading and writing.
-Attendance, preparation and participation are important for every class.
+Attendance, preparation, and participation are important for every class.
 The interdisciplinary teaching approach offers a hands-on and discussion based forum for students actively engaged in the learning process.

 How does Honors work with my major?

-Participation in the Honors program satisfies a majority of Core requirements and hosts students from many majors.
+The Honors curriculum is designed to complement all majors.
+Participation in the Honors program satisfies Core requirements and hosts students from many majors.
 Some majors have specific Core requirements so it is important to meet with Student Success advisors to see how Honors fits with your academic plan.

 Who teaches Honors classes?

-Experienced faculty from a variety of disciplines teach Honors classes including but not limited to: Philosophy, Biology, Political Science, Anthropology, Classics, Criminology, English and History.
+Experienced faculty from a variety of disciplines teach Honors classes, including but not limited to: Philosophy, Biology, Political Science, Anthropology, Technology, Theatre, English, and History.

 What are the benefits of being in the honors program?